Hatuma: Woburn

 The Liberal reforms induced them to return in 1893 and make changes.
 The homestead, which had burnt down in 1877, was rebuilt in 1893 for Purvis Russell and Henry Montgomery, by a local builder, W A Chambers, for £2,400 including a fireplace by a local cabinet maker, Mr Goudy, or Condie.
 The house was protected by a Category 2 listing on 7 April 1983 and is now a bed and breakfast business.

 Although a resolution urging the government to buy the land was passed in 1886 and the first hearing of the Board of Review took place in 1892, the recommended purchase took much longer than the government expected.
 It was controversial and Purvis delayed it through appeals for as long as possible, until the government paid £141,618 in 1900.
 On 25 April 1901 some 25737 acre were split into 54 sections on perpetual leases.
 221 acre were for the village of Hatuma, close to the railway siding.
 Purvis Russell retained 700 acre near Waipukurau.
 By 1904 there were 60 farmers, a post office and a school.
 The former controversial owner died at Bath in 1906, leaving an estate of £257,677, including £120,000 of personal estate in New Zealand.

 Railway station

+In 1874 G G Allan won a £14,100 contract for the 14 mi extension of the Napier to Waipukurau railway south to Takapau.
+It opened on 12 March 1877, with no stations between Waipukurau and Takapau.
+Later there were 3 intermediate stations, but all closed by 1993.